GrCross/CuanticLibrary/README.md

 ````
 ## Use

-To use the Functions that are related with complex number and Matrix of complex numbers, have in mind the next recomendations
+To use the Functions that are related with complex number and Matrix of complex numbers, have in mind the next recommendation’s

 * In order to use all the function you must import the class **Calc** and the class **Complex.**
-* The parameters of all fuction has the next names **c1** and **c2**
+* The parameters of all functions has the next names **c1** and **c2**
 * If you want to use one function with vectors send a nx1 matrix where the n is the number of rows

 ## tests

-In order to execute the Tests run the next comand:
+In order to execute the Tests run the next command:

 ````
 $ mvn package